Unprecedently high dissolution and depolymerization of hard-to-dissolve polyurethane in deep eutectic solvents under low-energy white light

 Abstract

 Polyurethane (PU), a synthetic polymer, is of immense commercial use.
-However, its utility and processing are limited by negligible solubility in available solvents, furthered by its non-biodegradable nature.
-Here in, a new sustainable approach for the unprecedentedly high dissolution (70 w/w%) and depolymerization of PU to low molecular weight (900 – 3000 g mol-1) depolymerized product is established.
-PU dissolves in deep eutectic solvents (DESs) comprising lactic acid (LA) and ZnCl2 under white light at 60 oC, and the dissolved material was regenerated using water.
-The multi-technique characterization of regenerated material evidenced the cleavage of urethane linkages and the emergence of new functional groups.
-The impact of change in DES component ratio on its efficiency towards dissolution and depolymerization of PU has highlighted the crucial role played by ZnCl2.
-The DESs have been reused where the properties of the regenerated material from recycled DES resemble those obtained from native DESs.
-The ease of PU processing via this environmentally friendly approach will encourage the development of new metal based DESs for processing of various non-biodegradable and hard-to-dissolve polymers.
+However, its utility and processing are limited by its negligible solubility in available solvents and by its non-biodegradable nature.
+Herein, a new sustainable approach for the unprecedentedly high dissolution (70 w/w%) and depolymerization of PU to a low-molecular-weight (900–3000 g mol−1) depolymerized product is established.
+PU is dissolved in deep eutectic solvents (DESs) comprising lactic acid (LA) and ZnCl2 under white light at 60 °C, and the dissolved material was regenerated using water.
+The multi-technique characterization of the regenerated material evidenced the cleavage of urethane linkages and the emergence of new functional groups.
+The impact of changes in the DES component ratio on its efficiency towards dissolution and depolymerization of PU highlighted the crucial role played by ZnCl2.
+The DESs have been reused, and the properties of the regenerated material from recycled DES resemble those obtained from native DESs.
+This environmentally friendly approach simplifies PU processing and is expected to encourage the development of new metal-based DESs for handling a variety of non-biodegradable and hard-to-dissolve polymers.
 Further, reusability of DESs is expected to elevate the benefit-cost ratio to 15.723, making this process economically viable and attractive for industrial use.

 Supplementary files